Statistical properties of dynamics. Introduction to the functional analytic approach: Stability and response to perturbation

 \subsection{Stability of fixed points, a general statement}

-We state a general result on the stability of fixed points satisfying certain assumptions.
+We state a general result on the stability of fixed points of Markov operators satisfying certain assumptions.
 This will be a flexible tool to obtain the stability of the invariant measure under small perturbations.